 Note: Remember to re-start the CP Gateway, if the workstation is re-started for some reason such as upgrade and patches.
 This will keep the connection up for the device interface and CP.

-Note 2: It is not necessary but if you want to configure a stand alone server or workstation for the CP Gateway, use the VA Naming Conventions.
+Note 2: It is not necessary but if you want to configure a stand-alone server or workstation for the CP Gateway, use the VA Naming Conventions.
 Your domain will be VHAxxx where xxx is the site's 3-character assigned name (e.g.,VHAISH is the domain name at Hines Field Office).
 You could use the following server name: VHA + 3-letter site name + CPG i.e., VHAISHCPG

 After the application starts, three checks are performed to ensure that the proper environment exists.